mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A software component of an application's QUIC implementation that implements a congestion control algorithm.

 Rate Adaptation:
-: A congestion control algorithm that also adjusts the sending rate of an application in order to respond to changing path conditions.
-Rate adaption algorithms are often described as delay-based or low-latency congestion control algorithms.
+: An application-level mechanism that adjusts the sending rate of an application in order to respond to changing path conditions.
+For example, an application sending video might respond to indications of congestion by adjusting the resolution of the video it is sending.

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.